"Our life is the sum total of all the decisions we make every day, and those decisions are determined by our priorities."

-Start by compiling a literal list of action items that you need to take care of, sorting them based on:
+Start by compiling a literal master list of action items that you need to take care of, sorting them based on the following:

-Daily tasks: Including day-to-day duties such as meetings, check-ins, and responding to communication.
+Daily tasks: Day-to-day duties, such as meetings, check-ins, and responding to communication.

-Weekly tasks: Including action items related to client deadlines, presentations, or project milestones.
+Weekly tasks: Action items related to client deadlines, presentations, or project milestones.

-Month-plus tasks: Focusing on tasks related to longer-term projects and goals.
+Month-plus tasks: Tasks related to longer-term projects and goals.

 Listing your tasks as individual items immediately makes your workload feel less overwhelming.
 So much of how to prioritize tasks revolves around knowing what’s actually on your plate.

-This is where a tool like Teamwork really comes in handy.
+This is where a tool like Teamwork.com really comes in handy.

-For example, our platform makes it a cinch to record your personal, daily tasks.
-Don't rack your brain, just mark off your checklist as needed or tag tasks with different priority levels.
+For example, our platform makes recording your personal daily tasks a cinch.
+Don't rack your brain — just mark off your checklist as needed or tag tasks with different priority levels.

-What makes personal tasks handy is the fact that you have your project tasks, visible by the entire team, right beneth your fully private personal tasks.
-Ideally, your team-wide tasks should be public for not only the sake of organization but also accountability.
+What makes Personal Tasks especially handy is that your project tasks are visible to the entire team, right beneath your fully private personal tasks.
+Ideally, your team-wide tasks should be public, not only for the sake of the organization, but also for accountability.

 By using a board view (Kanban board) for your tasks, you can document your schedule and have a clear understanding of deadlines.